acampergue/acampergue.github.io/README.md

 _Training, development and administration_

 * Delivered technical training courses focused primarily on Linux system administration and software development.
-* Oversaw the management of company servers and network infrastructure.
 * Created tailored software solutions and advanced macros in MS Office using VBA.